dongle-the-gadget/FakeUpdate/README.md

 NOTE:
   - To use spaces in your text, wrap your text in quotes "like this"
   - Using a CMD can be dangerous, by using the wrong CMD command you can potentially destroy your PC!
 Please always check what you are intended to run.
-  - Using --h or --help will ignore all other arguments, so if you use --t, --p, --r, --c please make sure --h or --help is not available
+  - Using --h, -help or --enable-unsafe will ignore all other arguments, so if you use --t, --p, --r, --c please make sure --h or --help is not available
 ## Copyright

 As this app is open-source, you are allowed to edit this app and publish that changes, make sure that: